Sherman Friedland: Life and career

 Friedland was Professor of Music at Plymouth State College of the University of New Hampshire in 1968-69, and he served as Assistant Professor at Fort Lewis College in Durango, Colorado from 1969 until 1976.
 In 1976 he became Associate Professor of Fine Arts at Concordia University in Montreal, where he taught Clarinet and Chamber Music, and was conductor of the Concordia University Symphony Orchestra until 1993.
 Friedland organized, and was clarinetist and director, for the Concordia Chamber Players.
 His concerts as clarinetist have been reviewed by The New York Times among other publications.

 He appeared as clarinetist in over 85 concerts of chamber music for Radio Canada.
 He also appeared in Musicien Québécois.

 The Canadian composer Jean Coulthard of Vancouver composed Gardens for Mr. Friedland and Dale Bartlett, pianist.
 John Bavicchi, professor at Berklee College of Music in Boston, Massachusetts, composed his Sonata for Clarinet and Piano for Friedland, which was first performed at Titusville, Florida.

 Friedland recorded four compact discs for SNE Records of Montreal: The Concordia Commissions: Music, When Soft Voices Die, Vibrates in the Memory (SNE 614), Sherman Friedland in Concert (SNE 618), The Dream Itself Enchanted Me (SNE 538), and a release including the John Bavicchi's Clarinet Quintet.

 Friedland resided in Cornwall, Ontario with his wife of 50 years, Linda.
-They had four grown children: Noah, Abram, and twins Nathan and Joseph.
+They had four children: Noah, Abram, and twins Nathan and Joseph.
 He died in Cornwall on January 26, 2017, at the age of 83.